 That is the tragedy.
 A man who had earned his place at football’s highest stage was not protected by the institution that selected him.
 FIFA should have treated this as a violation of the tournament’s integrity.
 It should have made clear that accredited participants, officials, teams and staff cannot be handled as disposable inconveniences by a host country.
 It should have used the power it loves to display when selling rights, packages and presidential access.
 Instead, when principle was required, FIFA suddenly looked less like a governing body than an event contractor trying not to upset the venue.

-This is what FIFA has become: powerful when selling, timid when defending, arrogant toward supporters and strangely obedient in front of political power.
+This is what FIFA has become: powerful when selling, timid when defending, arrogant toward supporters and oddly deferential to political power.

-The supporters should draw the conclusion FIFA hopes they will never draw.
-Maybe the World Cup is no longer sacred.
-Maybe it is no longer the tournament around which football culture has to arrange itself like worshippers around an altar.
-Maybe it is simply a bloated, compromised, overpriced spectacle run by people who have mistaken scale for greatness and market access for meaning.
-If FIFA wants a World Cup where real fans are priced out, where teams are dragged across absurd distances, where players and officials are processed like suspects, and where the host country sets conditions that distort preparation, then perhaps the response should be brutally simple.
+The conclusion supporters should draw is the one FIFA dreads.
+Perhaps the World Cup is no longer sacred.
+Perhaps it is no longer the tournament around which football culture must arrange itself out of habit.
+Perhaps it is now a vast, compromised spectacle run by people who have confused scale with greatness and market access with meaning.
+If FIFA wants a tournament where real fans are priced out, teams are dragged across absurd distances and officials are processed like suspects, then the response can be brutally simple.

 Let them have it.

-Let FIFA stage its grand tournament for sponsors, luxury guests, political guests, corporate guests, neutral tourists and whichever category of customer still finds joy in paying too much for too little dignity.
-Let the machine continue inside its own sealed hospitality economy.
-Football supporters do not owe FIFA their devotion merely because FIFA owns the trademark.
-If the institution has forgotten the people who give football its force, then those people have every right to stop pretending the institution still deserves reverence.
+Let FIFA stage its grand tournament for sponsors, luxury guests, political guests, corporate customers and whichever class of neutral tourist still finds pleasure in paying too much for too little dignity.
+Football supporters do not owe FIFA reverence merely because FIFA owns the trademark.

 This is why Euro 2028 suddenly feels much larger than another European Championship.
 It feels like the counterargument.
 It feels like the tournament where football can still remember what it is supposed to be.